 Verdict: Should I update my iPhone to iOS 14?

 The short answer is yes.
 The long answer is that it's a bit early to say but the new features look good and it's unlikely that there will be any drawbacks to upgrading.

 What are the downsides to upgrading?
 It's a bit of hassle and takes some time; tweaks to the interface will take some time to get used to; and there could be bugs.
 But there are bugs in iOS 13 - a lot of bugs - and app updates generally fix far more bugs than they introduce.

-As ever we'd recommend waiting until a day or two after iOS 14 rolls out to update, because it will give you a chance to see if any really egregious bugs have made it through beta testing and because the servers will be quieter and it shouldn't take so long.
+The very curious will want to install the public beta of iOS 14 and take a look for themselves, but we'd advise against this, or at least warn that it will be less polished than a final release.
+For your primary devices (the ones you can't afford to have misbehaving) we'd say that it's better to wait until autumn, when iOS 14 launches officially - indeed as ever we'd recommend waiting until a day or two after that, because it will give you a chance to see if any really egregious bugs have made it through beta testing, and because the servers will be quieter and it shouldn't take so long.

 But being able to select third-party web browsers and email apps as your default is a big step forward.
 App Clips and the Translate app both sound really cool, and fall into the category of 'if it works well I'll use it, and if it's rubbish I can just ignore it'.
 Home-screen widgets, finally, are an essential inclusion.

 Note finally that this applies to the final version of iSO 14.0 which will be released in the autumn.
 Installing the iOS 14 beta is a different matter, since it's unfinished and bound to be full of bugs.
 Unless you're determined to get bragging rights, or you're a developer, we'd wait until September.